NathanHM/maedras-vault/content/Religion/Gods/Veyradin.md

 - **Protect the Innocent**: Justice must shield those in need.
 - **Seek Truth Relentlessly**: Lies and deceit undermine justice.
 ## Clergy and Worship
-Veyradin’s clergy are advocates for law and justice, often mediating disputes.
-Worship includes oath-swearing ceremonies and seeking Veyradin’s blessing in legal matters.
+Veyradin's clergy are advocates for law and justice, often mediating disputes.
+Worship includes oath-swearing ceremonies and seeking Veyradin's blessing in legal matters.
 ## Rituals
 - **Oath of Justice**: A swearing of loyalty or truth before a trial or important decision.
-- **Rite of Balance**: A ritual invoking Veyradin’s guidance to weigh options and ensure a fair
+- **Rite of Balance**: A ritual invoking Veyradin's guidance to weigh options and ensure a fair